 It has a white balance matrix and a gamma curve control that helps pro clickers an edge in mobile photography.
 The app also gets frequent updates from the developer to fix bugs and add new features.

 Google or GCAM Ports is a pioneer in smartphone cameras.
 It pixel smartphones are the best in the business, and all of that stunning image quality comes from Google’s software optimization.
 Google Camera’s software algorithms are something every smartphone users want in its smartphone.
 And it’s not mandatory to buy a google pixel for that camera experience.

 You can get that camera processing within your smartphone by installing just Google’s Camera.
-Some so many third-party developers make GCam ports for other smartphones.
-You can find one for your smartphone can get that stunning quality on your phone.
+Some so many third-party developers who make GCam ports for other smartphones.
+You can find one for your smartphone and can get that stunning quality on your phone.
 But it may require some technical knowledge.